bthiru005c/iris_cloud_code/README.md

 ## Triggers

-When cloudcode receives a [HTTP request] (#post-v1event), cloudcode looks up the *triggers* list to determine if a script has to be executed.
+When cloudcode receives a [HTTP request](#post-v1event), cloudcode looks up the *triggers* list to determine if a script has to be executed.
 The combination of app domain and event type determines a trigger.
 Each trigger is associated with a scrpt that gets executed.

 *NOTE: THE TRIGGERS FILE MUST BE NAMED *triggers.json**

 On startup, cloudcode reads the triggers file, present in the configuration directory (same path as *config.json* file).
-The content of *triggers.json** file should be an array of JSON objects - each JSON object has the following keys
+The content of **triggers.json** file should be an array of JSON objects - each JSON object has the following keys

  - appDomain
  - eventType